 And this can be especially challenging when you’re working at home, in the small pockets of your busy day, raising kids, and running a household.

 But let me ask you something- are the dishes really ever done?
 Is the laundry ever completely off of your to-do list?

 No, it’s not (no matter how much we wish it would be.)

 So stop wasting naptime catching up on household duties.
 If you’re lucky enough to have a kid that naps on a schedule (my 3rd baby is the FIRST one of my kids to even come close to this, so I understand if the answer is no), use that time for your business.
 Make that the priority!

 If you’re going to run an online business while also raising kids and running a household at the same time, you need systems.

 I'm talking about the systems you have in place that allow you to be more consistent.

 I know I've talked about this before, but when you are running an online business, your time is precious.
 You need to be intentional about how you're going to use it.

 I can't even begin to tell you how many things I've started and then stopped because I didn't have a system in place that allowed me to be consistent with it.

 This post may contain affiliate links, meaning if you make a purchase through one of them I may make a small commission at no extra cost to you.
-You can review our full disclosure policy here.
+As an Amazon Associate, I earn from qualifying purchases.
+You can review my full disclosure policy here.